arielt/neut-dumper/README.md

 ## Operations

 To get the data stored in the database, open extension UI and click download.
-It will download the database in JSON format under the name 'neut-dump-timeseries.json'.
+It will download the database in JSON format:

+* neut-dump-timing.json: resource timing data

+* neut-dump-req.json: web request / response data

 To clear database, click Clear.